 The pace hurt.
 But I kept it going.
 At times, and the higher I got the more I resorted to it, I started crisscrossing the road in a paperboy fashion.
 Many riders were.
 It’s a way to cut the grade just a little but my GPS kept solid at 14-16% even while paperboying.

 More were walking on this dirt section, which lasts one mile, than any other.
 And there’s a good reason.
 It was hard to pedal while seated and more difficult to get traction if you stand.
-In the upper sections I alternated in and out of the saddle.
+In the upper sections, I alternated in and out of the saddle.
 I even tried a little paperboy technique here but found my front wheel at the edge of the road and a precarious drop.
 And it was gravel.
 I turned it back but almost lost it.
 I then decided I really couldn’t crisscross on this section and best concentrate on finding the energy to continue straight up the road.

 I was 100 meters from the end of the section when I stood to get more traction.
 I knew to be careful because standing on a 16% grade meant that most of my weight was on my front wheel and little was on my rear wheel.
 The dirt and loose gravel also meant my wheel was prone to slipping at times.

 I stood and gave the pedals a turn.
 The rear wheel spun but went nowhere.
 I was standing still for a second then the next thing I knew I was laying on the road.
 I had crashed.
-It was a hard fall but on somewhat forgiving surface — Mt.
+It was a hard fall but on a somewhat forgiving surface — Mt.
 Washington dirt.
 It must have been a sight for the riders behind me to witness although most riders weren’t looking ahead.

 Two riders went by and asked if I was OK.
 I told them I was.
 My right knee was scraped a little but the brunt of my fall was on my upper right arm and back.
 I was dirty but not defeated.
 I had to pick up my bike, make sure everything worked, and get back on and ride.

-As long as I was climbing I could not manage opening a gel packet or my Sport Beans by Jelly Belly.
+As long as I was climbing I could not manage to open a gel packet or my Sport Beans by Jelly Belly.
 As I picked up my bike and tried to knock the dirt off it and me, I was able to open up a packet of my Jelly Beans and eat them, all in one blob it seems.
 Maybe it helped.

 When I saw the Mile Five marker I had a great sensation.
-A number of publications, books, riders, experts, etc. rate different climbs and the book I had been reading, The Complete Guide to Climbing, rated the toughest five mile climb as Mount Washington, miles 1-5.
+A number of publications, books, riders, experts, etc. rate different climbs and the book I had been reading, The Complete Guide to Climbing, rated the toughest five-mile climb as Mount Washington, miles 1-5.
 I had just made it up the toughest climb in the world without stopping.

 By this time I was back on pavement.
 It was then a matter of finding a rhythm which was very hard to do.
-With each pedal stroke the brain said to quit.
-I kept thinking that I would never be back and I had one chance to do this.
+With each pedal stroke, the brain said to quit.
+I kept thinking that I would never be back and that I had one chance to do this.
 And one chance to do it right.
 I kept going.

 The last mile, well above the tree line, was a mental challenge to keep going.
-At this point every rider was in their place.
+At this point, every rider was in their place.
 No one was passing anyone.
 We were all just pacing off each other.

 I finally heard the cowbell which helped me.
 I tried to pedal a little harder to get to the bell, the symbolic top of the climb.
 I passed the woman ringing the bell and managed enough energy to thank her.
 Then I heard a whistle.
 This was a steam whistle.
 I thought this was really cool.
 They have a steam whistle sound when you get close.
 It was foggy, in the clouds really, and visibility was only about 50 meters.
 Although I couldn’t see where the whistle was located I then realized it was the Cog Railway train.
 So, OK, it wasn’t for me, but it helped.